 Where do you buy your clothes?

 I’m a high street girl all the way – my go-to shop I couldn’t live without is Asos.
 You may notice about 99% of outfits feature at least one item from there!
-I also shop a lot at Marks & Spencer, Zalando, Topshop, New Look, La Redoute and Accessorize.
-Buying vintage from eBay is also a favourite place for me to go when I’m looking for either dresses or something more unique.
+I also shop a lot at Mango, French Connection, & Other Stories, Marks & Spencer, La Redoute and Accessorize.
+Buying vintage from eBay and Etsy are also favourite places for me to go when I’m looking for either dresses or something more unique.

 What are your tips for grooming your eyebrows?

-I tweeze them myself – I’ve never had them done professionally.
-My eyebrows take about ten minutes to do as part of my make up routine.
-The way I do them varies, but at the moment I’m using this incredible eyebrow “pen” which creates natural, individual hairs, lasts all day and is waterproof.
-I then set them with clear mascara, brushing them into shape once they are semi-dry.
+I do them myself – I’ve never had them done professionally.
+My eyebrows take about ten minutes to do as part of my makeup routine.
+The way I do them varies, but at the moment I’m using this eyebrow “pen” which creates natural, individual hairs, lasts all day and is waterproof.
+I then set them using the soap brow method.

 What colour do you dye your hair?